SunDude/framecropper/README.md

  1. Run the python script
  2. Select files to crop from top left (can select multiple)
- 3. Enter output dimensions on left
+ 3. Enter output dimensions on left, navigate between selected images with prev/next
  4. Use mouse + mousewheel to define crop, left click to crop
  5. Output files saved to out folder starting from 0 (manually adjust this bottom left)